-Hydraulic control valves include; Pressure Reducing Valves (PRVs), Pump Control Valves and Altitude Valves.
+Hydraulic control valves include: Pressure Reducing Valves (PRVs), Pump Control Valves and Altitude Valves.
 The MVWA has over 150 of these types of valves in the system.
-These stations were inspected/adjusted and significant PRV improvement work was undertaken at several sites including a complete rebuild of the Windfall Rd.
-Tank Altitude valve.
-A new prefabricated PRV Chamber was specified and bid for installation in early 2020.
-This new Chamber will replace an aging, very constricted one in a priority location.
-New isolation valves were installed to facilitate maintenance without impacting a large number of services.
+These stations were inspected/adjusted and significant PRV improvement work was undertaken at several sites including repair of the Cavanaugh Rd.
+Tank 18" Altitude valve and the Trenton Rd.
+Tank 12" Valve.
+A new prefabricated PRV Chamber was specified and bid, and installation was completed in early 2020 replacing an aging, very constricted one in East Utica.
+Two more are planned for 2021 as are 10+ replacement remote pressure monitors were approved.